balena-io/docs/pages/reference/OS/network.md

 WiFi Connect enables the device to create a wireless access point called `WiFi Connect` (also customizable) which serves a captive portal.
 This allows your end user to connect to the device and add their WiFi credentials.
 The device will then automatically leave the setup mode and connect to the specified user network.

 Under the hood, WiFi Connect is interacting with **NetworkManager** via its [DBUS][dbus-link] API.
-The DBUS API is a useful way to interact with the {{ $names.os.lower }} host NetworkManager, and there are DBUS bindings for most languages.
+The DBUS API is a useful way to interact with the balenaOS host NetworkManager, and there are DBUS bindings for most languages.
 Below is a minimal Python example from the [**NetworkManager** examples][network-manager-examples], which creates a new **NetworkManager** connection file that can be used to enable connecting to a new WiFi access point.

 **Note:** You will need to install the `dbus` module in order to run this example (`apt-get install python-dbus`) and make sure `DBUS_SYSTEM_BUS_ADDRESS=unix:path=/host/run/dbus/system_bus_socket` is exported in the environment.
 This ensures that DBUS calls are directed to the system bus that the host OS is listening on rather than the DBUS bus in your container.